ChandrashekharRobbi/covid19/README.md

 We have not only limited to specific one country but we can get stats from entire world

-And we have also added the tab of prevention and vaccines to spread awareess to the people
+And we have also added the tab of prevention and vaccines to spread awarness to the people

 Here are the snaps of our project: